RyanDaDeng/ai-laravel-be-test/README.md

 Alert: I don't fully understand what `percentage properties with/without value` does mean, so I just calculate numbers by my own understanding.
 The calculation might be wrong.
 FYI.

+Note: I didn't use service container / service provider for this project as its not quite needed right now.
+If its needed, just make DI and Service Binding in provider and register it in laravel provider.

 ### Testing